ffelipegupe/holbertonschool-zero_day/0x03-git/README.md

 #Holberton School - Project 0x03-git

-This project allow us to learn about the git functionality and thir commands.
+This project allow us to learn about the git functionality and their commands.